All Episodes

 We should not trust them.

-We'll come no, not trust them.
+No, not trust them.

-We now have enough evidence to show that this team is is abusively biased and corrupt at a profound level.
+We now have enough evidence to show that this team is abusively biased and corrupt at a profound level.

 It's unbelievable.